SasView/sasview.github.io/README.md

 ### Create a new release post

 New releases of SASView should be tagged as `release`.
 E.g.: `tags: [release, download]`.
-The *Home* page will detect a newer post tagged as `release` and will update the *Home* page.
+The *Home* page will detect a newer post tagged as `release` and will update the *Download* box.
 The date in the post filename should be the release date.

+I would suggest to follow the same post header format (E.g. `title` and `tags`) as in the previous release posts.

 ## Documentation